stvalett/ft_ls/README.md

 # ft_ls
 First projet UNIX 42

-This project is of rewrite the command ls from Linux/Unix
+This project is write the command ls with somes options.

 # Start
 ```